 Thus based on the type of segmentation, the type of target market varies.
-Here are 22 different types of target markets based on segmentation.
+Here are 22 different types of target market based on segmentation.

-When the segmentation is by Demography, there are 9 types of target markets possible
+When the segmentation is by Demography, there are 9 types of target market possible

 - Age – The target market can be on the basis of age.
 Best example is clothes which are different based on the age of the individual.

 - Gender – Taking the same clothes example, if you have decided that you want to market to only one gender, then your target market will differ based on the 2 genders out there.
 Naturally, your products will differ accordingly.

 - Race – A lot of decisions are made by an individual based on where he originates from.
 Race makes a lot of influence on purchasing decisions.
 So an Asian customer will have a different purchasing behavior then an American.